dariomj/HP-280-G1-EFI-BigSur/README.md

 - Sleep causes screen flickering.
 - Glitching video with trasparency effects, photos and Siri.

+Note: You might not have those issues, it could be me for using a DVI-D to VGA adapter.

 # Specifications of the PC

 Component | Model